 Contact the York River Stewardship Committee: Email Jennifer Hunter (coordinator)

 Next committee meeting: Tuesday, November 26, 2024 from 5:30 to 7:30 pm at the York Land Trust office (1 Long Neck Marsh Road, York).
 All meetings are open to the public.
 Contact Jennifer Hunter for more information.
+This meeting will feature a presentation by Maine DEP staff on water quality monitoring programs and data for York River sites.

 Highlights & News